Stocks Rise as Fed Pledges Lasting Support for the Economy

 U.S. stocks rose Wednesday on hopes of progress for a coronavirus treatment and as Federal Reserve Chairman Jerome Powell said the central bank is in no hurry to end its economic stimulus.

-Major indexes opened sharply higher and maintained their gains into the final hour of trading.
+Major indexes opened sharply higher and maintained those gains through the closing bell.
 All 11 sectors of the S&P 500 rose, led by shares of beaten-down energy stocks.

 "The market is pricing in an economic rebound later in the year," said Michael Arone, chief investment strategist at State Street Global Advisors, pointing to sectors like energy and financials that are rebounding after suffering steep losses.

 Sentiment was boosted Wednesday by news from Gilead Sciences that a clinical trial evaluating its drug remdesivir in coronavirus patients had concluded with a positive result.
-Gilead share rose 6.7%.
+Gilead share rose $4.47, or 5.7%, to $83.14.

 The Gilead news, Mr. Arone said, may actually be the most important development on the day.
 "This is a health problem that requires a health solution," he said, and the market is going to jump on any signals that a solution is nearer.

-Energy stocks were the best performing group in the S&P 500, up 5.7%.
-The sector has risen 31% this month, which would be its best month since at least 1994.
-It has climbed 18% over the past six sessions alone, helping to cut its losses for the year to 36%.
+Energy stocks were the best performing group in the S&P 500, up 7.4%.
+The sector has risen 33% this month, which would be its best month since at least 1994.
+It has climbed more than 18% over the past six sessions alone, helping to cut its losses for the year to 35%.

 At the conclusion of its two-day policy meeting, the Federal Reserve didn't unveil any new programs, but the central bank did pledge lasting support for the economy.